BA in Social Work Coursework & Syllabi

 Theories and knowledge of action groups, organizations and communities as the context for micro and macro social practice.
 Ways in which systems promote or deter people in the maintenance or attainment of optimal health and well-being.
 Evaluation and application of theory to client situations to understand how macro systems affect client benefit.

-Introduction to scientific, analytic approach to building knowledge and skills, including: role of concepts and theory, hypothesis formulation, operationalization, research design, data collection, data processing, statistical analysis, introductory computer skills, and report writing.
+Introduction to scientific, analytic, approach to building knowledge and skills, including the role of concepts and theory, hypothesis formulation, operationalization, research design, data collection, data processing, statistical analysis, introductory computer skills, and report writing.

 This is the first half of two required sequential courses in the Professional Foundation Year.
 It provides the basic knowledge and skills as a foundation for the advanced practice curriculum.
 Using a problem-solving model in an ecological perspective, the course prepares students to apply a generalist practice perspective to systems of all sizes and levels.
 Essential values, concepts, and ethical considerations as they pertain to generalist social work practice are explored.

 09:910:474 Generalist Practice IIView Syllabus (90.28 KB)